el-gros/el-gros/README.md

 ### My nickname is elGros.
 I am a retired meteorologist settled in Barcelona, Spain.
-Just joined GitHub for personal use.
+### This GitHub account is for personal use.

 <!--
 **el-gros/el-gros** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.